Isaac Paredes Player Props: Rays vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is 13th in the league with a collective nine strikeouts per nine innings.
+- The Blue Jays pitching staff is 10th in MLB with a collective 9.2 strikeouts per nine innings.

-- The Blue Jays have a 4.57 team ERA that ranks 15th among all league pitching staffs.
+- The Blue Jays' 4.40 team ERA ranks 14th across all league pitching staffs.

-- The Blue Jays allow the fifth-most home runs in baseball (22 total, 1.6 per game).
+- Blue Jays pitchers combine to give up 23 total home runs at a clip of 1.5 per game (fourth-most in the league).

-- Kikuchi (1-0) gets the start for the Blue Jays, his third of the season.
+- Manoah (1-0) takes the mound for the Blue Jays in his fourth start of the season.
+He's put together a 4.91 ERA in 14 2/3 innings pitched, with 11 strikeouts.

-- In his most recent time out on Sunday, the left-hander tossed 4 1/3 innings against the Los Angeles Angels, giving up six earned runs while surrendering nine hits.
+- In his most recent outing on Tuesday against the Detroit Tigers, the righty went 4 1/3 innings, giving up three earned runs while surrendering four hits.

+- In three games this season, the 25-year-old has a 4.91 ERA and 6.7 strikeouts per nine innings, while giving up a batting average of .246 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.